Vibe-Coding: Awesome, But Toward What?

 The tension for me is simple: vibe-coding is exhilarating, but I’m still figuring out what I want to aim it at.

-But here’s the thing: when I say vibe-coding is awesome, I’m saying it mostly from a hobbyist’s perspective.
+When I say vibe-coding is awesome, I’m saying it mostly from a hobbyist’s perspective.
 I’m working with Claude on a book idea that’s been rattling around in my head for years.
 Together we’re vibing a video game into existence.
 I launched a SaaS from start to finish.
 All of these things have been a lot of fun.
 And yet—it hasn’t saved me any time or made me any money.

 Not yet, anyway.
 Maybe not ever?
-I genuinely can’t tell.
+I can’t tell.
 But it has made me start to think of what the true value is.

 I can’t tell if I’ve fallen into a trap of shiny new tools, or if I just haven’t pointed them in the right direction yet, or if I’m still too caught up in the excitement to see clearly.
 All three feel possible.
+(I first noticed this pattern in Vibing in Circles.)

 Beyond Code

-The thing is, AI has crept into more than just my coding.
+AI has crept into more than just my coding.
 I had a meaningful conversation with Claude—who my girlfriend insists on calling Clyde—about some recent lab results and what I should do about them.
 I’ve also used it to draft a difficult message I didn’t want to send and to sanity-check a decision I was overthinking.
 I ask it random questions throughout the day.
 It’s become a thinking partner, not just a coding assistant.

 The Questions I’m Sitting With